 The discrepancy is explained by hyperbolic discounting, or the notion that human beings are wired to overemphasize immediate rewards.
 Tying this back to the problem of digital adoption, let’s think about the learning curve.
 With almost every new technology, there’s going to be a learning curve before any realized payoff in efficiency.
 This means there’s going to be a period of time where the old way of doing something is far more efficient than the new method being implemented.

 Consider this in light of hyperbolic discounting and the reason for resistance becomes clear.
 Psychologists have proven that human brains are not designed to accurately assess future value.
-Meaning, regardless of future improvements to productivity, initial resistance is almost inevitable.
+Meaning, regardless of future improvements to productivity, initial resistance and poor user adoption is almost inevitable.

 Methods on how to reduce resistance stemming from little-to-no perceived immediate value will be addressed later in the article.